 In the same spot, you can indulge in an, even more, relaxing spa treatment.
 I suggest you ask for a massage in the cenote.
 It sounds like a unique treat!

 At the back of the spa, there is a huge garden with an old henequen dry field, where they used to hang out the henequen fiber to dry, before packing it up for distribution.
 To the left, there is a 3 km trail, where you can do your morning or evening run, and discover another lovely, refreshing cenote.

 THINGS TO DO FROM THE HACIENDA TEMOZON

 Needless to say, you will have a hard time dragging yourself out of the hacienda, what with it being so beautiful and relaxing.
 However, it is strategically located in a very fortunate position, in an area rich in natural and historical beauties.
 In fact, if you are interested in history and archaeology and are fascinated, like me, by Mayan archaeological sites, you will be happy to find the beautiful Uxmal only 45 minutes away, and other settlements of the famous “Ruta Puuc” Sayil, Labna’ and Kabah and ‘’Grutas de Loltun’, close at hand.

-If you are a nature lover like I am, you will, in fact, appreciate the proximity of the “Grutas de Loltún,” and the “Ruta de los Cenotes”, very popular subterranean bodies of water, which this area is densely populated with.
-Furthermore, if you happen to visit the town of Homún, you will see young men on the corners of the vast square, in their funny motor-rickshaws, who will offer you tours to visit the cenotes.
+If you are a nature lover like I am, you will, in fact, appreciate the proximity of the “Grutas de Loltún,” and the “Anillo de los Cenotes”, very popular subterranean bodies of water, which this area is densely populated with.
+Furthermore, if you happen to visit the town of Homún, or Cuzamà cenotes, you will see young men on the corners of the vast square, in their funny motor-rickshaws, who will offer you tours to visit the cenotes.

-The cenote Ik Kil and Chichenitzá are very popular touristic places like “you-cannot-live-without” kinda thing.
-I partially agree, but I would wholeheartedly suggest you go very early in the morning, like not later than 8 am, before the crowds come in, so that you can appreciate the grandeur of the most popular Mayan site before all the magic is interrupted by the noisy excess of people.
+The cenote Ik Kil and Chichenitzá are very popular touristic places, a MUST iv you haven never been there.
+I partially agree, but if you go I would suggest you go very early in the morning, like not later than 8 am, before the crowds come in, so that you can appreciate the grandeur of the most popular Mayan site before all the magic is interrupted by the noisy excess of people.
 It’s inevitable.